CamilaDuitama/aKmerBroom/README.md

 # ancient_dna

-This tool identifies ancient reads, given a text file of known ancient kmers.
+This tool identifies ancient reads, given a file of known ancient kmers.
 It does so in the following steps:
 1. Build an `ancient_kmers.bloom` filter from an ancient_kmers text file (if such a Bloom Filter does not yet exist).
 2. For a set of input reads:
     1. Save those reads which have 2 consecutive kmer matches against `ancient_kmers.bloom`